srahman77/databrics/Delta Lake/DeltaLake notes.md

 * After liquid clustering is enabled, run OPTIMIZE jobs as usual to incrementally cluster data, meaning that data is only rewritten as necessary to accommodate data that needs to be clustered (distributed and sorted).
 Data files with clustering keys that do not match data to be clustered are not rewritten.
 * For tables experiencing many updates or inserts, Databricks recommends scheduling an OPTIMIZE job every one or two hours.
 Because liquid clustering is incremental, most OPTIMIZE jobs for clustered tables run quickly.
 * Enabling LC:  CREATE TABLE table1(col0 int, col1 string) CLUSTER BY (col0); *alter* ALTER TABLE <table_name> CLUSTER BY (<clustering_columns>)
+* In upcoming release, *cluster by auto* will be available which will pick the cluster columns automatically based on the workload
 * **Warning** :Tables created with liquid clustering enabled have numerous Delta table features enabled at creation and use Delta writer version 7 and reader version 3.
 Table protocol versions cannot be downgraded, and tables with clustering enabled are not readable by Delta Lake clients that do not support all enabled Delta reader protocol table features.
 * Choose clustering keys: Databricks recommends choosing clustering keys based on commonly used query filters.
 Clustering keys can be defined in any order.
 If two columns are correlated, you only need to add one of them as a clustering key.
 You can specify up to 4 columns as clustering keys.
 You can only specify columns with statistics collected for clustering keys.
 * If you’re converting an existing table, consider the following recommendations: